 We understand that everyone’s circumstances are different due to the pandemic.
 Most students (except those on clinical placements or with practical course elements) can choose how you prefer to study.
 There's a choice of on campus supported by online technologies or online only.

 You can change your preference at set times in the year.

-You'll notice a few changes so we can be sure we're following social distancing guidelines:
+If you're returning to timetabled teaching on 17 May, you'll notice a few changes so we can be sure we're following social distancing guidelines: